ClickFix campaigns use fake AI installers to push MacSync infostealer on macOS

 Researchers have identified three separate ClickFix campaigns delivering a macOS information stealer called MacSync through fake AI tool installers, according to The Hacker News.
 The attacks do not rely on a software flaw.
 Instead, they trick users into copying and executing terminal commands, which then fetch and run the malware.

-The technique marks a continued shift toward social-engineering-led malware delivery on macOS.
-In these campaigns, victims are lured by bogus AI or productivity software pages and told to complete installation steps manually.
-Once executed, the command chain can download MacSync, a stealer designed to harvest browser credentials, cookies, autofill data, wallet information, and other system details commonly used for account takeover or follow-on intrusion.
+In these campaigns, victims are lured by bogus AI tool installer pages and told to complete installation steps manually.
+Once executed, the command chain can download MacSync, a macOS information stealer.

-ClickFix-style attacks have grown across platforms over the past two years, often using fake CAPTCHA pages, browser update prompts, or software setup screens.
-The MacSync activity shows the same playbook now being adapted to the strong demand for AI tools, where users may be more willing to install apps from unfamiliar sites and follow unusual setup instructions.
+The MacSync activity shows a playbook adapted to the strong demand for AI tools, where users may be more willing to install apps from unfamiliar sites and follow unusual setup instructions.

 Share: